Pixel 7 Hands-on: Built small

 These specs aren’t the most impressive on the market, but at a $799 price tag, Google’s Pixel 7 offers a lot of high-end features.
 Jon will be putting the smartphone’s cameras, Face Unlock and more through their paces, so keep an eye out for our full review in the coming days.
 The Pixel 7 is now available for pre-order and will release on October 13th.

-To learn about the Pixel 7 Pro, check out my hands-on here, and keep an eye on MobileSyrup for our Pixel 7, 7 Pro and Pixel Watch reviews.
+To learn about the Pixel 7 Pro, check out my hands-on, and keep an eye on MobileSyrup for our Pixel 7, 7 Pro and Pixel Watch reviews.

 For all of MobileSyrup’s content from Google’s fall hardware event, follow this link.